Ilminism: History

 The concept was developed primarily by German-educated Minister of Education Ahn Ho-sang, who studied philosophy at the University of Jena in Germany during the late 1920s.
 It was connected with the National Defense Student Corps (NDSC), established on 22 April 1949.
 The nationalist doctrine was influenced by the statist youth groups Ahn had witnessed both as a student in Germany back in the 1920s as well as during the Asia-Pacific War.
 The doctrine was received unfavorably by various quarters when it first surfaced, but the onset of the Korean War in 1950 substantially increased its rapport with authorities.

+After 1952, Ilminism was no longer mentioned, and Syngman Rhee's purges of Ilminist affiliates led to the demise of Ilminism.

 Ideology

-Ilminism starts from the assumption that the Korean people are a genetically, spiritually, and culturally homogeneous people from ancient times.

-However, this national identity has been undermined by external forces and their collaborators, and capitalists and communists play such a role today.
-The Korean people must fight against this by restoring the unity they have maintained for many years.

 The Ilminist Principle became the central ideology of Rhee's National Association and its successor, the Liberal Party, established in 1951.

 Ilminism was based around a four-point political program, including elimination of formal discrimination between the nobility and the masses, the economic equalization of rich and poor through land reform, social and political equality of the sexes, and an end to discrimination between North and South or the urban capital and the rural provinces.
 An end to partisan politics was posited, in favor of a united people behind a de facto one-party state.

 Ilminism was effective in creating a strong anti-communist nationalism to stand in juxtaposition to the effective appeals to nationalism made through the Democratic Front for the Reunification of the Fatherland, headed by Kim Il Sung and the communist Workers' Party of Korea.

-Syngman Rhee and Ilminists supported conservative-nationalism based on anti-Japanese and anti-Chinese sentiment, but Rhee had less nationalist perception of the United States and rather had a 'pro-American sadaejuui' (친미 사대주의) perception.
-This contrasts with Kim Gu, a consistent right-wing 'nationalist' (민족주의).